digital-work-lab/open-source-project/docs/evaluations.md

     line [{{ y_participation }}]
 ```

-## What Our Students Say
+## What our students say

-We are delighted to share the feedback from students who have participated in our open source project in previous semesters.
+We are delighted to share the feedback from students who have participated in our Open Source Project in previous semesters.
 Their experiences and insights help us continually improve and ensure a valuable learning journey for all.

 > I consider that the methodology used and the sessions held at the beginning of the semester, as well as the Hacking sessions in the rest of the semester are well organised.
 And it helps the student to be independent when developing the project, which in my case helps me to understand everything well without having a time limit to do x thing.
 Always with the help of the instructor.